GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 Kirkby Stephen Primary School

-Forest Elementary School, New York, USA - Zoom visit, June 2021
+Forest Elementary School, New York, USA - Zoom visit

 "Thank you so much for visiting with us today!
 They loved asking you questions and finding out all about your books, published and upcoming!
 The students had so much fun and of course after meeting you, Petra, and Bella... we had to go on your website and see more pictures of the dogs!"
 Mrs Russo, second grade teacher. |

-Woodside Primary in the Forest of Dean - Zoom visit, June 2021
+Woodside Primary in the Forest of Dean - Zoom visit

 "The children absolutely loved chatting to you today.
 It was just wonderful watching how engaged they all were.
 I know they were buzzing about meeting Petra and Bella.
 One of the girls absolutely adores your books.
 Her mum told me today she’d booked some riding lessons for next month because she is so keen."
 Mrs Cotterell, Year 3 / 4 teacher